 The prostate is an important part of a man's urinary and reproductive systems (click here to learn more about the prostate), so you may want to give careful consideration to your treatment options.
 Because prostate cancer can be slow growing in comparison to other forms of cancer, it is important to have a good understanding of your overall health and general life expectancy.
 This means seeing your primary care physician for a complete check-up.
 Bring along a copy of this Check-Up Checklist to help support that discussion.
 You may also want to explore your biological age, which may not be the same as your age in years.

 After a complete physical with your primary care doctor, it is a good idea to talk to at least one urologist, one radiation oncologist, and one medical oncologist.
-Be sure to ask one of these three doctors to present your case at the local tumor conference, and to share what was discussed with you after that.
+Be sure to ask one of these three doctors to present your case at the local tumor conference, and to share what was discussed with you after that (from mohammed asrar).
 Commission on Cancer (CoC) requires that all community cancer centers host a community tumor conference for multidisciplinary discussion of cancer cases.
 This is a quick and easy way to have a multidisciplinary consultation with your own hand picked team of local doctors.
 Major Academic Cancer Centers such as Duke, UNC, and Wake Forest have one stop multidisciplinary second opinion clinics.
 Presbyterian Cancer Center in Charlotte also has a multidisciplinary second opinion clinic.

 These doctors will usually discuss standard options for newly diagnosed men based on risk.
 In no particular order, the following options are generally presented for consideration based on cancer risk.